essif-lab/framework/docs/terms/term.md

 type: concept
 typeid: term
 stage: draft
-hoverText: "a word or phrase that is used in at least one scope/context to refer to a specific concept."
+hoverText: "Term: a word or phrase that is used in at least one scope/context to refer to a specific concept."
 ---

 ## Short Description